-The M6 was closed for 11 hours south of Lancashire after tens of thousands of litres of gin spilled onto the motorway.
+M6 closed for 11 hours south of Lancashire after 32,000 litres of GIN spill onto motorway

 The northbound and southbound carriageway of the M6 were closed on Wednesday (August 4) between junctions 19 for Knutsford and 20 for Lymm after a crash involving two lorries.

 The incident happened just before 5.30pm, which was at first just a one lane closure on the northbound closure.